What is a Prenuptial or Binding Financial Agreement?

 Another advantage of a Binding Financial Agreement is that it can include third parties for example in circumstances where one party’s parents lend money for the purchase of a home, they can become a party to the agreement and ensure that they are repaid in the future.

-Do you need a prenup lawyer or legal assistance?
+Do you need a prenup lawyer or legal assistance in Newcastle?

 If you are considering getting a prenup, please make an appointment with our Clarity Lawyers and we can discuss the various options available to you and ensure that you avoid potential issues in the future.

 We provide family law services to anyone seeking help in Australia and are able to take all instructions via video conference, telephone or email.